How to Enforce Databricks Row-Level Security & Cell-Level Security

 Expose the Databricks Table as an Immuta Data Source

-After configuring the Immuta artifacts in Databricks from the Immuta console, click the data sources icon on the left and click + New Data Source.
+After configuring the Immuta artifacts in Databricks, click the data sources icon on the left hand side of the Immuta console and click + New Data Source.
 Select Databricks as the storage technology to create a new Databricks connection.
 Enter connection information and specify the [medical_records] table.
 For the purposes of this blog, a single table is being selected to create a data source, but Immuta supports importing an entire database to bulk-create Immuta data sources.

 Once the table has been selected, specify a name for the data source in Immuta and press “Create.”

 For a more detailed breakdown of the data source creation process, please refer to the data source creation documentation.